jalbrethsen/baseball-pitch-grader/README.md

 * **More Granular Control Variables:** Incorporate additional factors like pitcher fatigue, game situation (e.g., leverage index), and park factors into the regression model for even more precise adjustments.
 * **Advanced Adjustment Models:** Explore more sophisticated statistical models (e.g., hierarchical models, Bayesian methods) that can better handle varying sample sizes per batter and complex interactions.
 * **Time-Series Analysis:** Analyze how adjusted batting averages change over time for individual players, identifying trends beyond raw performance.
+* **Pitch Sequence Analysis:** The sequence of pitches in an at-bat should influence the outcome, additionally batter's may be better or worse at handling specific pitch sequences.
 * **Visualization Dashboard:** Create interactive visualizations to explore adjusted batting averages, pitch hittability distributions, and individual batter performance.
 * **Pitcher Hittability Adjustment:** Extend the concept to adjust pitcher performance metrics (e.g., ERA, FIP) based on the average hittability of pitches *they throw*.